Yolande Beekman

-Yolande Elsa Maria Beekman (7 January 1911 – 13 September 1944) was a British spy in World War II who served in the Women's Auxiliary Air Force and the Special Operations Executive.
+Yolande Elsa Maria Beekman (7 January 1911 – 13 September 1944) was a British spy in World War II who served in the Women's Auxiliary Air Force (WAAF) and the Special Operations Executive.
 She was a member of SOE's Musician circuit in occupied France during World War II where she operated as a wireless operator until arrested by the Gestapo.
 She was subsequently executed at the Dachau concentration camp.

 Early life

 Beekman was born Yolande Elsa Maria Unternährer to a Swiss father and an English mother in Paris.
 As a child, she moved to London and grew up fluent in English, German, and French.
 Young Yolande had a gentle disposition and liked to draw, so her family expected that she would become a designer or illustrator.
 After schooling in England she was sent to a Swiss finishing school.

 Wartime service

 WAAF and SOE

 When World War II broke out, Beekman joined the WAAF where she trained as a W/T operator.
 Because of her language skills and wireless expertise, Beekman was recruited by the SOE for work in occupied France, officially joining the SOE on 15 February 1943.
 She trained with Noor Inayat Khan and Yvonne Cormeau.

 In 1943, Beekman married Sergeant Jaap Beekman of the Netherlands Army, whom she had met on the W/T operator's course, but a short time after her marriage she said goodbye to her husband and was flown behind enemy lines in France.
 Beekman was landed in France on the night of 17/18 September 1943, having been flown in a Double Lysander aircraft in operation Millner.